IPDS-59/kbli_kbji/README.md

 1. Open svm_predict.ipynb in your favorite notebook environment

-2. Change the INPUT into the path of your query result and OUTPUT into the path where you want to save the result:
+2. Change the INPUT into the path of your query result, SPV into the path of supervisor data and OUTPUT into the directory path where you want to save the result:

    ```
    INPUT = 'sqllab_untitled_query_1_20240821T043054.csv'
+   SPV = 'wilayah_tugas_sak_82024.xlsx'
-   OUTPUT = 'hasil_pemeriksaan_KBLI_KBJI_2024-8-21.xlsx'
+   OUTPUT = 'hasil_pemeriksaan_KBLI_KBJI'
    ```

 3. Run the script.